thedulguun/pgs_genesis/genesis-heavy-v1/DEV_GUIDE.md

   - explicitly instruct the AI to help regenerate the missing pieces.

 The AI must **not** silently guess or invent the previous OS.

+### 4. System files look corrupted or inconsistent

+If the AI reports that OS or system files exist but appear corrupted, structurally invalid, or inconsistent with each other (for example, missing required sections or rules that contradict each other):

+- treat the OS as being in a degraded state,
+- review recent changes or diffs and restore known-good versions from version control where possible,
+- or explicitly ask the AI to help regenerate specific files, with your approval.

+The AI must not guess what the previous rules or context were based only on memory.
+It should warn and wait for your direction.

 ---